oroinc/documentation/commerce/user_guide/marketing_coupons/sample_coupon.rst

    .. image:: /user_guide/img/marketing/coupons/SampleCoupons8.png

-6. In their front store account, the customer will be able to see the discount applied to their order in the **Order History** menu.
+6. In their storefront account, the customer will be able to see the discount applied to their order in the **Order History** menu.

    .. image:: /user_guide/img/marketing/coupons/SampleCoupons9.png